OceanParcels/near_surface_microplastic/README.md

 # Analysis
-Execute Analysis/figures_paper.py to create all figures and tables for the main document and the supplementary material.
+Execute Analysis/figures_paper.py to create all figures and tables for the main document and the supplementary material (adjust read-in file names according to the simulation output file names).
 Analysis/AnaObjects.py contains the objects and region definitions for the data analysis.